opiopan/rcstick-f/README.md

     Insert rcstick-f to USB port with the button (SW1) is pressed.

 3. **Downloading**<br>
-    You can download just by making ```dfuflash``` target.
+    You can download  by making ```dfuflash``` target.

     ```shell
     $ make dfuflash
     ```

 4. **Exsiting from DFU mode**<br>
-    Pull out rcstick-f from USB port, then re-insert that to USB port.
+    Pull out rcstick-f from USB port, then re-insert it to the USB port.

 ## How to use rcstick-f
 0. Make sure that the settings of transmitter are appropriate as [next section](#transmitter-settings).

-1. Insert rcstick-f to USB port of your PC, and make sure that LED on rcstick-f flashes twice every two seconds.
+1. Insert rcstick-f to USB port of your PC, and make sure that LED on the rcstick-f flashes approximately twice every two seconds.

-2. Turn on the power of RC transmitter, and make sure that transmitter protocol is S-FHSS.<br>
+2. Turn on the power of the RC transmitter, and make sure that the transmitter protocol is S-FHSS.<br>
-    When rcstick-f detect that radio waves, LED flashing pattern is changed that flash once every one second.
+    When rcstick-f detect the RF signal, the LED flashing pattern changes to flash once every second.

-3. Wait until LED will light continuously that means rcstick-f is binded with RC transmitter.
+3. Wait until the LED holds.
+This means that the rcstick-f is binded with the RC transmitter.

 4. Now you can use your RC transmitter as a joystick on your PC.<br>
     Each channel of S-FHSS transmitter is mapped to each USB HID axis as below.